borkdude/analyze-reify/README.md

 feasible.
 Performance is better than parsing Clojure code into reified data structures.
 For comparison, walking over the ASTs in `clojure/core.clj` takes only around 50ms whereas in a tools.reader based solution it takes around 200ms.
 This is by no means a scientific benchmark.
 More research needed.
-On my laptop, analyzing all my Clojure projects takes around 1ms per file on average:

 ```
 Processed 829 files in 731ms. 😎